 If you see a feral cat and or have a concern regarding a lost animal please contact The Animal Control Officer 508-228-7246 or CATTRAP

 Deer Hunting is a popular Nantucket activity.
 As per the Massachusetts office of Energy and Environmental Affairs, deer hunting is allowed during archery, shotgun, and primitive firearms season.
 Areas open to the public for hunting on the island include both publicly- and privately-owned land.
-The deer check station will be open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road (phone 508-325-5333).
-Hours will be limited during archery and primitive firearm seasons; call ahead for further details.
+The deer check station will be open during shotgun season at the Nantucket Waste Water Management Facility at the end of South Shore Road.
+Hours will be limited during archery and primitive firearm seasons.
 During deer hunting season, it is important to stay alert at all times while walking in wooded areas and always wear brightly colored clothing or hunter orange.

 Nantucket’s waters are home to large seal population.
 However, unlike whales or dolphins, seals are semi-aquatic and are comfortable out of water.
 Most seals come onto beaches to sleep, nurse or soak up the sun.